 Let’s address each question in more detail below.

-Is Automated Employee Onboarding Impersonal?
+Is Onboarding Automation Impersonal?

 It’s natural to ask whether a completely automated onboarding experience may feel cold and impersonal.
 However, onboarding automation can allow for advanced customization and personalization.